Already familiar with the Pottery Wheel? Want to do Hand Building? Not looking for guided instruction? Then this program is for you!

 Q. Is there a limit on how large pots can be?

 A. Yes, any student firing a pot that is larger than 10.5" in height or diameter must pay a $10 firing fee per pot.
 Pots may not be larger than 15".
+10.5"+ pots need to have oversize paid receipt to be fired.
 We are a learning studio and simply don't have the kiln capacity to process large pots.

 Q. I can't find my pot on the shelf.
 Does that mean it exploded in the kiln?